yangzhares/mantl/docs/kafka.md

         test

 3. Run the producer and then type a few messages into the console.
-Instead of `<endpoint>` use any kafka broker endpoint received from step 8.
+Instead of `<endpoint>` use any kafka broker endpoint received from output of `./kafka-mesos.sh status` command.
 It would be something like `host-04:4001` or similar.

         $ kafka-console-producer.sh --broker-list <endpoint> --topic test
         message one